Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Proof of the main results

-For certain multimodal or rational maps, a potential is hyperbolic if, only if, is expanding (see \cite{IR12,HR14}).
-We will prove that in our context, and for regular potentials, this result also is true.
+For certain multimodal or rational maps, a potential is hyperbolic if and only if it is expanding (see \cite{IR12,HR14}).
+We will prove that this result also holds in our context, for regular potentials.

+\begin{remark} It is worth noting that the equivalence between hyperbolic potential and expanding potential is not obvious, even when using Pesin's formula.
+It could be that an equilibrium state has zero unstable Hausdorff dimension, thus zero entropy. \end{remark}

-We observe that in our context $f$ is strongly transitive, then the transfer operator be quasi-compact is equivalent to it has the spectral gap property.
-The proof is analogous to the respective result in \cite{BC21}:
+We observe that, in our context, $f$ is strongly transitive; thus, the transfer operator is quasi-compact if and only if it has the spectral gap property.
+The proof is analogous to the respective result in \cite[Proposition 5.9]{BC21}:

 \begin{lemma} Let $\phi $ be a continuous potential.
 If $\Lo_{f,\phi}|_E$ is quasi-compact, then it has the spectral gap property. \end{lemma}